Find the best 5-year fixed mortgage rates in Canada

 If you believe that you can save more money by breaking your current variable rate, make sure to account for the cost of breaking your mortgage.
 You can use Ratehub’s penalty calculator to help you estimate this cost.

 Lastly, if your biggest concern is the change to your monthly mortgage payments, there are some lenders who offer variable rates with “fixed” mortgage payments that do not change during the term.
-In such cases, when prime goes up, your monthly payment remains the same but the percentage of your payment that goes towards your principal decreases.
+In such cases, when prime goes up, your monthly payment remains the same but the percentage of your payment that goes toward your principal decreases.
 This means that more of your payment goes towards paying the increased interest and ultimately it may take you longer to pay back your mortgage amount in full.
 However, it should be noted that you can hit your trigger rate (the point at which your monthly payments are going entirely to interest and not principal), and then your trigger point.
 The trigger point varies from one lender to another and is spelled out in your mortgage contract.
 A common trigger point is when the balance you owe on your mortgage exceeds the amount you initially borrowed.
 Once you hit your trigger point, even if your payments are 'fixed', you will have to increase your monthly mortgage payment.
-Most estimates show that the great majority of Canadians with variable-rate mortgages on a fixed payment schedule have hit their trigger rates in the wake of the 10 rate hikes effected by the Bank of Canada since March 2022.
+Most estimates show that the great majority of Canadians with variable-rate mortgages on a fixed payment schedule have hit their trigger rates in the wake of the 10 rate hikes implemented by the Bank of Canada between March 2022 and July 2023.

 Is a 5-year fixed-rate mortgage a good idea right now?